Bird-SR: Bidirectional Reward-Guided Diffusion for Real-World Image Super-Resolution: Method

 To improve the model’s adaptation to the distribution of real-world low-resolution images, we introduce reward feedback learning to fine-tune the parameters $\theta$ of the super-resolution model.
 Starting from $x_T$ and proceeding through the reverse diffusion process ($x_T \rightarrow x_{T-1} \rightarrow \cdots \rightarrow x_1$), we optimize the model predictions $x_1$.
 We define the image at timestep $t=0$ and the loss form is written as:

 where the estimate $\hat{x}_0$ is obtained via Eq.~\eqref{equ:reverse-form}, $r$ denotes a reward function that measures the perceptual quality of an image, and $\phi$ denotes preference loss function.
-We focus on the last timestep for reward supervision because early timesteps mainly define global structure, which is already well-aligned with real-world data, and only the prediction at last timestep is optimized.
+We focus on the last timestep for reward supervision because early timesteps mainly define global structure, which is already well-aligned with real-world data as shown in Figure~\ref{fig:tsneanalysis}, and only the prediction at last timestep is optimized.

-While reward-guided optimization encourages perceptually favorable outputs, only applying rewards optimization often leads to reward hacking, especially for real-world LR images with complex and unknown degradation patterns.
+While reward-guided optimization encourages perceptually favorable outputs, only applying reward optimization often leads to reward hacking, especially for real-world LR images with complex and unknown degradation patterns.
 To address this issue, we incorporate semantic alignment into the reward feedback learning process.
 Specifically, for real-world LR images, we leverage DINO-based~\cite{oquab2023dinov2} spatial semantic features to guide the reward guided reverse diffusion process:

 where $f$ denotes the spatial semantic feature extractor, and $\tilde{x}_0$ is generated by the reference model.
 The resulting semantic representations provide high-level structural constraints, thereby enforcing semantic consistency between the optimized outputs and the reference model predictions, while preserving flexibility for pixel-level perceptual refinement.
 The final backward objective is defined as